intel/neural-compressor/docs/QAT.md

 ```python
 torch.quantization.prepare_qat(model, inplace=True)
 ```
 Training a quantized model with high accuracy requires accurate modeling of numerics at inference.
-For quantization-aware training, therefore,modify the training loop by doing the following:
+For quantization-aware training, therefore, modify the training loop by doing the following:

 * Switch batch norm to use running mean and variance towards the end of training to better match inference numerics.
-* We also freeze the quantizer parameters (scale and zero-point) and fine tune the weights.
+* Freeze the quantizer parameters (scale and zero-point) and fine tune the weights.
 ```python
 num_train_batches = 20
 # Train and check accuracy after each epoch